Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models

+The TTSV model provides a joint model for the tick arrivals $N(t)$ together with the log-price process $P(t)$ that can capture both, time-varying, stochastic trading intensity and tick variance patterns.
+At the same time, $P(t)$ is a semi-martingale as a time-changed diffusion model \citep{Monroe1987, Liptser2012}.
+In fact, Proposition \ref{prop:martingale_price} shows that $P$ is an actual martingale, complying with the regularly imposed assumption of efficient markets \citep{DelbaenSchachermayer1994}. \begin{prop} Under Assumption~\eqref{ass:filtration}, the TTSV price process $P$, as defined in~\eqref{eq:TTSV_model}, is an $\Fil$-martingale. \end{prop}

 In the TTSV model, we assume to observe the jump times $N(t)$ together with the logarithmic prices at these times.
-We treat the jump times $N(t)$ as transaction times, whereas they could also be other measures of interest such as quote arrivals or volume-related quantities.
-The remaining ``intensity'' processes $\lambda(t)$ and $\varsigma(t)$ are latent, and can for example be modeled as standard It\^{o} diffusions driven by a single stochastic factor; see \citet[Example 2.3]{dahlhaus2016} for a range of possible specifications.\footnote{The price process in (\ref{eq:TTSV_model}) could further be augmented with a finite-variation predictable mean component \citep*{andersen2003}.
+We treat the jump times $N(t)$ as transaction times, whereas they could also be other measures of interest such as quote arrivals, volume-related quantities or aggregates of these measures.
+The ``intensity'' processes $\lambda(t)$ and $\varsigma(t)$ are latent, and can for example be modeled as standard It\^{o} diffusions, or Hawkes process type intensities; see \citet[Example 2.3]{dahlhaus2016} for a range of possible specifications.\footnote{The price process in (\ref{eq:TTSV_model}) could further be augmented with a finite-variation predictable mean component \citep*{andersen2003}.
 However, we follow \citet{oomen2006} (see also \citet{hansen2006}, \citet{aitsahalia2011}, among others) and set it to zero for simplicity.}

-In the general form of Assumption \eqref{ass:TTSV_model}, the transaction times $N(t)$ can follow a general jump process with intensity $\lambda(t)$, which implies that $\E \big[ N(t)-N(s) \mid \mathcal{F}_s \big] = \E \big[ \int_s^t \lambda(r) dr \mid \mathcal{F}_s \big]$ holds a.s.\ for all $0 \le s \le t \le T$, i.e., the expected number of arrivals in the period $[s,t]$ is characterized by the accumulated intensity $\int_s^t \lambda(r) dr$; see \citet{bauwens2009} for details.
-Besides doubly stochastic (and non-homogeneous) Poisson processes that are characterized by independent arrivals, Assumption \eqref{ass:TTSV_model} also allows more general intensity-based models such as autoregressive intensity processes \citep{hamilton2002} or self-exciting Hawkes processes \citep{hawkes1971}, which can additionally capture the observed dependence and memory of the trade arrivals on financial markets.
+In the general form of Assumption \eqref{ass:filtration}, the transaction times $N(t)$ can follow a general jump process with intensity $\lambda(t)$, which implies that $\E \big[ N(t)-N(s) \mid \mathcal{F}_s \big] = \E \big[ \int_s^t \lambda(r) dr \mid \mathcal{F}_s \big]$ holds a.s.\ for all $0 \le s \le t \le T$, i.e., the expected number of arrivals in the period $[s,t]$ is characterized by the accumulated intensity $\int_s^t \lambda(r) dr$; see \citet{bauwens2009} for details.
+Besides doubly stochastic (and non-homogeneous) Poisson processes that are characterized by independent arrivals, Assumption \eqref{ass:filtration} also allows more general intensity-based models such as autoregressive intensity processes \citep{hamilton2002} or self-exciting Hawkes processes \citep{hawkes1971}, which can additionally capture the observed dependence and memory of the trade arrivals on financial markets.